Zubax/ampdrive_ad0510/manufacturing/readme.md

 The PCB should be conformal-coated (see the BOM table below for the recommended partnumber), excluding the connectors on the bottom side of the PCB (CON1, CON3, CON4, CON5, CON6, CON7) and the inner surfaces of the phase connectors.

+### Plastic parts

+Several 3d printed plastic parts are needed during assembly.
+These are: motor phase wires interface and PCB spacers.
+All these parts can be printed using generic FDM 3D-printer.
+All parts should be printed using ABS filament.

+Recommended settings:

+* Nozzel diameter 0.3-0.4 mm
+* Layer width 0.36-0.44 mm
+* Layer height 0.1 mm

 ### Thermal pad